kaiachain/kaia-dapp-mono/bounty/tracks.md

 ### Details
 - Proposed smart contract should be approved beforehand.
 You can open a proposal as an `issue` in the [Issue tab](https://github.com/kaiachain/kaia-dapp-mono/issues)
-- Solidity source files, scripts and test cases, a small README.md file explaining use case
+- Solidity source files, scripts and test cases, a small README.md file explaining use case (please remove all other files)
 - Can be adopted in Remix, Hardhat or Foundry frameworks

 ### Submission rules